Last Updated on November 4, 2020

-Today I proudly present my first energy balls recipe on leanjumpstart.com – the best snack idea for a long vacation or business trip.
+Today I proudly present my first healthy energy balls recipe on leanjumpstart.com.
+This is the best fiber-rich snack idea for a long vacation or business trip.
 As prunes are one of my favorite dried fruits (I see you giggling), they play the main role in these fabulous clean eating snacks.
-The prunes in combination with cinnamon give these power bites a pleasant warm winter taste.
+I add a bit of cinnamon to the mix which gives these power bites a pleasant warm winter taste.

 - bliss balls,